Old Tom Parr: Doubts regarding his age

 William Harvey, the physician who discovered the circulation of the blood, performed an autopsy on Parr's body.
 The results were published in the book De ortu et natura sanguinis by John Betts as an attachment.
 Harvey examined Parr's body and found all his internal organs to be in a perfect state.
 No apparent cause of death could be determined, and it was assumed that Parr had simply died of overexposure because he had been too well fed.
-A modern interpretation of the results of the autopsy suggests that Parr was probably less than 70 years of age.
+A modern interpretation of the results of the autopsy suggests that Parr was probably around 70 years of age.

-It is possible that Parr's birth records were confused with those of his grandfather.
+It is possible that Parr's birth records were confused with those of his namesake grandfather.
 Parr did not claim to be able to remember specific events from the 15th century.